Jørgen May Jepsen from Brandsbøl has repeatedly used the palm reader's ability to add clarity to his life.

-The message was, I remembered that I had to go right, but I could not bring myself to.
+The message was, I remembered that I had to go right, but I could not bring myself to do that.
 I would not go against the tide.
 It was their holy place, and I thought it would be disrespectful.
-Slowly and expectant, I went to the left (ie clockwise).
+Slowly and full of expectation, I went to the left (ie clockwise).
 The first entrance to the temple was blocked with a rope and some flowers.
 I went on.
 The second entrance door was locked / blocked in the same way.
 It could not be supposed that I had to break the isolation!
 I went on.
-The third door was also locked and fourth equally so.
-Now I had been all around, and could see that all four doors were locked - I went a half times around the temple and pulled myself back to the temple wall, which was high enough to sit on.
-I sat and looked at the colorful life of monks and ordinary Bhutanese who went around and asked.
-I just sat still and open to impressions.
+The third door was also locked and fourth door as well.
+Now I had been all around, and could see that all four doors were locked - I went hald the way around the temple and pulled myself back to the temple wall, which was high enough to sit on.
+I sat and looked at the colorful life of monks and ordinary Bhutanese who went around and prayed.
+I just sat still and opened up to impressions.

 It was beautiful and breathtaking.
-There was a place you could donate a little money, and I did, of course.
+There was a place where you could donate money, and I did, of course.
 Suddenly a red-robed monk boy came forward, towards me, lit some incense and blessed me with the incense.
 Then he was gone again.
 I do not honestly know where he came from or where he disappeared to.
-I walked around again - then I discovered a staircase in one corner, and walked tentatively up.
+I walked around again - then I discovered a staircase in one corner, and walked tentatively up the stairs.

 On the next floor, I met a young bhutanese, a man in national costume.
 He smiled kindly to me - I went on.
 Suddenly, I encountered a western-looking couple.
 They said nothing, but she looked at me with eyes that could kill.
 The unexpected aggression was uncomfortable, and I turned and went down the stairs again.
 The mood was ruined and I went out.
 I put my boots on and started to walk around the temple again.
 Despite the abrupt end it was nevertheless a deeply moving experience, and I was grateful to have been able to enter the temple.
 Suddenly the old man appeared again.
 He reached for my hand, smiled and said: "Now you have done your things and your journey will succeed."